Frequently Asked Questions

 Do I have to write a thesis?

-Only if you are in the M.S.E.T. program.
-M.E.T. students complete a digital portfolio to demonstrate competency.
+No, M.E.T. students complete a digital portfolio to demonstrate competency.

 Can I take classes before I am accepted into the master’s program?